 This narrative is based on one of the principles from the systemic work of Bert Hellinger and others.

 One of the principles that Bert Hellinger has found in systems is that there should be a balance of giving and taking.
 Every system interacts with its surroundings.
 This is a dance of giving and taking.
 In businesses for example customers pay a price and get a product or service.
 When this is balanced everything goes smooth and there are no issues.
 As soon as there is a imbalance in giving and taking, the larger system will start working to rebalance the exchange.
 Sometimes this rebalancing is very clear when for example customers don’t buy your product anymore because it is too expensive for the value it adds.
 Sometimes it is more subconscious and there is a time delay.
-For example when a theft in a South African bank rebalances what the English and Dutch took from the South Africans long time ago.
+For example when a theft in the South African mint rebalances what the English and Dutch took from the South Africans long time ago.

 In this narrative mankind have taken too much from the earth.
 We have consumed too many resources, killed flora and fauna and have polluted the air, the sea and the earth.
 We have acted as if the earth were a resource we could just use until it was empty.
 The way we run countries, companies and even the United Nations is all rooted in the paradigm of us being superior to everything else on earth and the paradigm of growth and making money.
 These paradigms have caused us to focus on profitability, efficiency and growth models.
 By doing so we have used the earth and many creatures and organisms that live on it for our own benefits.